pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 This season will be Anchel's Met debut, but not his first season spent at the company.
 Since 2013, he has covered bass roles in _Die Zauberflöte_, _The Exterminating Angel_, and _Der Rosenkavalier_.
 He even sang in the the Metropolitan Opera Children's Chorus at age 6.

-It struck me in our most recent conversation, that Anchel has one of the healthiest relationships with his singing that I've observed in a professional singer.
-For all his operatic pedigree, and his time spent in
+It struck me in our most recent conversation, that Anchel has one of the healthiest relationships with his singing that I've observed in a professional singer. ****

 And for all his skill and operatic pedigree,